How To Start A Web Design Business [and Get Your First Client!]

 If you answered “yes” to all three questions above, then continue reading.
 If you answered “no” to any of them, reconsider if website designing is right for you.

-Web Design Business Plan
+1. Create a Web Design Business Plan

 My first client wasn’t just for web design services.
 In order to make some money while sharpening my web designing skills, I needed to branch out and offer additional freelance services.

 Freelance writing is a great way to make money while you build an online business.
-There is a high demand for native speaking writers (in various languages).
+There is a high demand for native-speaking writers (in various languages).

-So here is my web design business plan in a nutshell.
+Here is my web design business plan in a nutshell.
 We’ll go over each step in detail.

 - Design your own business website to showcase your skills.